 No doubt, saying “no” to many of these things was uncomfortable.
 But, similar to tidying up, the more I practiced making decisions through a lens of priorities, the more confident I became with both the action and the result.

 However, it’s important to note that with every action, there is an equal and opposite reaction.
-In some cases, my decisions were met with disappointment on the other end, even though my intentions were pure and stemmed from love.
+In some cases, my decisions were met with disappointment, even though my intentions were pure and stemmed from love.

-Any time you take on a radical project or transformative journey it’s important to consider its impact on those around you.
+Any time you take on a radical project or transformation it’s important to consider its impact on those around you.
 Even though “no” is a complete sentence, which requires no additional explanation, doesn’t mean people don’t feel entitled to one.
-I had people accuse me of ignoring them, or insist that I didn’t care about our friendship (in-person or online), or assume I didn’t want to help them.
+I had people accuse me of ignoring them, or insist that I didn’t care about our friendship.
 Some communicated this to me directly.
 Some, after requesting more details about the “no-ness,” understood that they shouldn’t take my absence personally and cheered me on.
-Most barely noticed the priority shift at all, because, of course, I’m not the only one who is “busy” in this world.
+Most barely noticed the priority shift, because, of course, I’m not the only one who is “busy” in this world.

 I’m still waiting to feel deprived.